straburzynski/Campfire-Songbook/README.md

 ### Changelog:

+- 0.10.0 - Offline mode - using the application without access to the Internet.
+Internet connection required to download songs.
 - 0.10.0 - 'About' section with changelog and current version.
 - 0.9.0 - Favorite songs - new song list menu.
 Adding and removing from the list screen - menu in the magnifying glass icon.
 - 0.8.0 - Automatic and manual column handling in options.
 Maximum 3 columns.